Charrería: 19th Century: El Jaripeo

 A bull-tailing (coleo) competition on the open range (1825).
 Bull-tailing, originally a ranching technique, has been a popular sport in Mexico since the 17th century.

 Although Mexican bullfighting had been developing since before the 19th century, it was only then that it began to take shape and refine, gaining wider recognition.

 Throughout much of Mexico's history, these bullfighting and equestrian sports had been held primarily in the country's countryside and on haciendas, on the open range or small rural arenas, with wild cattle, and rarely appeared in the arenas of large cities, and even then only as secondary events.
 An article in the English sports journal "The New Sporting Magazine" (1835) describes in great detail the sport of bull-tailing on the open range in the Bajío region, a region considered home to the country's finest horsemen.
-And the Scottish noblewoman Frances Erskine Inglis described the large country festivities, such as cattle-branding, on the cattle ranches of Hidalgo, and detailed bull-riding, in 1839:
+And the Scottish noblewoman Frances Erskine Inglis described the large country festivities, such as cattle-branding, on the cattle ranches of Hidalgo, and detailed bull-riding, in 1839.

-The skill of the men is surprising; but the most curious part of the exhibition was when a coachman, a strong, handsome Mexican, mounted on the back of a fierce bull, which plunged and flung himself about as if possessed by a legion of demons, and forced the animal to gallop round and round the arena.
-The bull is first caught by the lasso, and thrown on his side, struggling furiously.
-The man mounts while he is still on the ground.
-At the same moment the lasso is withdrawn, and the bull starts up, maddened by feeling the weight of his unusual burden.
-The rider must dismount in the same way, the bull being first thrown down, otherwise he would be gored in a moment.
-It is terribly dangerous, for if the man were to lose his seat, his death is nearly certain; but these Mexicans are superb riders.
-A monk, who is attached to the establishment, seems an ardent admirer of these sports, and his presence is useful, in case of a dangerous accident occurring, which is not infrequent.

 A bullfight in Mexico City (1831), where the picadors are dressed as the vaqueros of the hinterland, the Charros.